 A few buildings remain to this day – most notably the industrial Bauhaus “Einflughalle”.
 It probably owes its survival to the fact that it has been put under Denkmalschutz, but it is in a pretty bad state like every other building on the property. almost all of them have been set on fire, and they are rather hazardous to explore.

 There isn’t much to see – aside from the massive Einflughalle, most buildings have been removed and those that are still standing have been ruined by vandalism.
 Despite this I can only highly recommend making the trip out to Oranienburg and checking this place out.
 It’s a fascinating piece of aviation history which will most likely disappear within the next 5-10 years.
+If you are in the area, its worth checking out the SS Funkbunker Karo-Ass, as well as the SS Hundeschule, the SS Bath and Boiler House and the SS hundertschaftsgebäude.

 For more photos of the Flugplatz check out the Flickr Album: Flugplatz Oranienburg